w3c-social/activitypump/implementation-reports/TEMPLATE-WIP.md

 Developer(s): [Name](http://you.example.com)

-Interface to other applications: library | network service | other Publicly Accessible: [ ]
+Interface to other applications: library | network service | other

+Publicly Accessible: [ ]

 Source Code repo URL(s):

 * [ ] 100% open source implementation

 License:

 Programming Language(s):

 ## Client

-Description of software component that acts as an ActivityPub Client, and how an end-user makes use of it.
+Describe the software component that acts as an ActivityPub Client, and how an end-user makes use of it.

 ### Features